 This week

-Set one clear support or relief point: a conversation, youth office, school psychology or a context that does not feel built like school.
+Set one clear support or relief point: a conversation, youth office, school psychology, ÖGJ for apprenticeship or work topics, or a context that does not feel built like school.

 Conclusion